 Hi all!
 I’ve just returned from my first trip to Africa, and WOW!
 What a trip it was.
 From safari to the Franschhoek winelands and Cape Town, South Africa was the perfect starting destination.

 The wine and food in Cape Town was beyond impressive.
 I highly recommend the Le Lude winery in Franschhoek if you enjoy an excellent glass of bubbles, as well as Chef’s Warehouse on Bree St, Cape Town for their Oysters Vietnamese.

-I ended my trip in a quiet corner of the park at Anabezi.
-At this time of year, the nearby forests are teeming with green, brown and golden colors as though out of a fairy tale.
+I ended my trip in a quiet corner of the park at Anabezi Luxury Tented Camp.
+At this time of year, the nearby forests are teeming with green, brown, and golden colors as though you’re in a fairytale.
 The animals are a bit more timid, making sightings more rewarding.
-But there are plenty of elephants, warthogs, baboons, lions and birds that can be spotted without leaving the comfort of your own balcony.
+But there are plenty of elephants, warthogs, baboons, lions, and birds that can be spotted without leaving the comfort of your own balcony.

 While every good holiday must come to an end, I cannot wait to return to South Africa and Zambia!

 Want to plan your own African safari adventure?
 Use our trip planner to browse South Africa vacation packages or Zambia safari packages.
 You can also give me a call at 888-367-0933 (ask for Laura) and I’d love to chat more about my trip!